lindsaykwardell/lindsaykwardell/src/content/blog/git-comment-system.md

 author: "Lindsay Wardell"
 image: "/blog/git.gif"
 tags:
-  - Jamstack
+  - jamstack
-  - Netlify
+  - netlify
-  - Github
+  - github
-  - Javascript
+  - javascript
 snippet: Hosting a static site is great, but what about comments?
 What can we do to store comments in a static site?
 type: Programming
 atUri: "at://did:plc:dfffydq7eqa5yof4cfeh23vh/site.standard.document/3mryhrzgtq522"